joshvillbrandt/wireless/README.md

 ## Description

 This library can control a computer's wireless adapter to connect to a network.
-Environments currently supported include:
+Environments currently supported include (in order of preference):

-Operating System | Network Managers | Tested Adapters
+Network Manager | Operating Systems | Tested Adapters
 --- | --- | ---
-Ubuntu 12.04, 14.04 | nmcli | Linksys AE3000, Intel Centrino 6250
+nmcli | Ubuntu 12.04, 14.04 | Linksys AE3000, Intel Centrino 6250
+wpa_supplicant | Ubuntu 12.04, 14.04 | Intel Centrino 6250
-Mac OS 10.10 | networksetup | Macbook Pro
+networksetup | Mac OS 10.10 | Macbook Pro

+Note that `network-manager` (the backend for `nmcli`) must not be running in order to use `wpa_supplicant`.
+This is because `network-manager` runs an instance of `wpa_supplicant` behind the scenes which will conflict with `wireless` if it tries to make one of its own.
+If you have a `network-manager` on your machine, but would before to use `wpa_supplicant` (not recommended), run `sudo service network-manager stop` before using `wireless`.

 ## Setup